Equality and Diversity Policy

 Warwickshire First Aid Training will ensure that equality of opportunity is prominent throughout our work; in making policy, managing the business, service delivery i.e. training, consultancy, and assessment, in complying with current UK regulations, and in our employment practice.

 Warwickshire First Aid Training will provide a working environment that is free from any form of harassment, intimidation, victimisation, or discrimination on the grounds of; nationality, race, colour, gender, sexual orientation, identity, ethnic or national origin, disability, marital status, gender reassignment, pregnancy, status or home responsibility, HIV or AIDS status, age, work status (part-time or fixed-term), religious or political belief and socio-economic background.
-All individuals will be treated with dignity and respect and valued for who they are and for their contribution.
+All individuals will be treated with dignity and respect and valued for who they are and for their contributions.

 - challenge all forms of discrimination.